 The Experience

-As an observer, you have a couple of options, you can watch on a television screen, or you can go to turn 12 and see the sled fly by.
+For observers, there were a couple of viewing options: watching on a television screen or heading to turn 12 to see the sled fly by in person.

 Advice